Welcome to the Faculty Development Page! Please bookmark this page and return to view updates.

 This Award is presented to an individual member of the International Association for Dental Research (IADR) for outstanding instances of service to the Association or distinguished service over a period of time.
 It is intended to recognize members who have not served as officers of the IADR.
 For more information, visit their website.

-ADEA Gies Foundation Awards for Vision, innovation, and Achievement (three separate awards for Dental Educators) - nominations due November 5, 2012
+ADEA Gies Foundation Awards for Vision, innovation, and Achievement (three separate awards for Dental Educators) - nominations due usually in early November

 VISION: The articulation and pursuit of a contemporary idea or a set of ideals, perspectives, or solutions that attracts the pursuit of a contemporary idea or commitment of our colleagues, profession, or industry, creating broader meaning, while effectively bridging the present with the future of oral health and dental education.

 INNOVATION: The creation, exchange, evolution, and application of contemporary ideas into new value that helps drive the success of an organization, institution, or enterprise, adding vitality to our profession or industry and advancing the goal of enhancing oral health and dental education.